aditya001-001/MOVIE_RECOMMENDATION_SYSTEM/README.md

 streamlit run app.py
 ```
 Notes:
-1.Requires an internet connection to fetch posters from TMDb.
+-Requires an internet connection to fetch posters from TMDb.
-2.In case of API timeout or failure, placeholder images are shown.
+-In case of API timeout or failure, placeholder images are shown.
-3.TMDb API key is used directly in the code for simplicity — consider hiding it using environment variables for production.
+-TMDb API key is used directly in the code for simplicity — consider hiding it using environment variables for production.

 📜 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and share it.